LorendosCSharp/untisBotDiscord/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

 1. Get free Api token for your discord bot at [https://discord.com/developers/]
+2. Set the discord Bot
-2. Have an Untis account
+3. Have an Untis account
-3. Clone repository
+4. Clone repository
+5. in folder schoolBot/bin/Debug/net8.0 edit file called conf.json with needed information that you shoud have
-4. in folder net8.0/
+6. than run schoolBot.exe in same folder

 <p align="right">(<a href="#readme-top">back to top</a>)</p>